jdhanjal99/jasleenk.github.io/README.md

 ![Screen Shot 2023-11-08 at 10 49 18 PM](https://github.com/jdhanjal99/jdhanjal99.github.io/assets/145622744/40450221-50d4-4231-9dab-bb2432dca175)
                                                     Optimal Linear Regression
+                          model_step <- lm(formula = mpg ~ hp + wt + qsec + am, data = mtcars_train)

 **Using variable selection**
-Using backwards selection we are able find the optimal linear regression.
-The  starting AIC was 65.52.
-After taking away all but disp, weight, qsec, and am, AIC was 55.45.
-This variable selection process shows that the optimal model is lmmodel_1 = mpg ~ disp + wt + qsec + am .
+By using backwards selection, we were able find the optimal linear regression by removing the least significant variables.
+The AIC at the first step of the variable selection was 65.52.
+After taking away all but disp, weight, qsec, and am, the AIC at the last step was 55.45.
+The AIC & BIC of the final model selected by the backwards selection process was 136.5422 & 144.5354 respectively.
+This variable selection process shows that the optimal model includes the variables hp, wt, qsec, and am.
 The p values for weight, qsec, and am are all under 0.05 which shows that they are significant to predicting the response variable.
-The Multiple R-squared is 0.8671 and adjusted R squared is 0.844 which are fairly high.
-There is a 86% chance that the  response variable is predicted by the predictor variables.
+The value of Multiple R Squared, 0.8671, suggests that the optimal linear regression model explains about 86.71% of the variability in the actual fuel efficiency of the cars in your dataset.
+The value of adjusted R squared, 0.844, suggests that about 84.4% of the variability in fuel efficiency is explained.
 We can see that the R squared values are similar in both models, so looking at the AIC is a better indicator that this is  the optimal model compared to the model using all variables.

 **Residuals vs. Fitted**